More people turn to pawn shops to make ends meet due to inflation

 Richie Donaldson, manager at CB’s Pawn Shop, says this is another result of the economy.

 “People are bringing in more items.
 We got some pretty off the wall items, and people are really hurting right now.
 I’ve never seen so many people that have come and told me that they needed money to pay their light bill, you know, not that much like it has.
-It’s been crazy.”
+It’s been crazy,” Donaldson said.

 The surge in gas prices, groceries, and bills has even brought new faces to the shop.
 Donaldson says business is loaning out more than what is getting in.

-“It has brought in more people, but it is getting to the point where we are loaning out way more of what we are getting in.”
+“It has brought in more people, but it is getting to the point where we are loaning out way more of what we are getting in,” Donaldson said.

 The increase in customers is significant.
 Just two years ago, when Covid hit, Donaldson says pawns were around seventy thousand, now it is one-hundred-twenty thousand.

-“We almost double the amount of money that we loan out in two years.”
+“We almost double the amount of money that we loan out in two years,” Donaldson said.

 Meanwhile, William Frierson, owner of Patriot Pawn, says the pain of inflation has also brought a 15 percent increase in customers.